Against the Odds, African Migration to South America Grows

 Listen to Luisa Feline Freier discuss this article on WPR’s Trend Lines Podcast.
 Her audio starts at 21:00.

 Clearly, the trip had not gone according to plan.
 Yet the destination—a Latin American country some 1,800 miles west of Cape Verde—was no accident.
 Passenger Talat Shou, a 37-year-old native of Guinea, says he had set his sights on Brazil after hearing horror stories of racist abuse African migrants had endured in Europe.
 “I don’t need no Europe, because I can see what is happening in Europe on the TV every time.
 The Europeans are very criminal human beings,” he told WPR shortly after his rescue.
-“In Brazil, the people are ready to accept strangers now.”[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+“In Brazil, the people are ready to accept strangers now.”[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 Sure enough, once the men were taken to Sao Luis, the capital of Maranhao state, Brazilian authorities gave them food, medical care and one-year humanitarian visas.
 Though they are wary of racism and widespread poverty, most of them are optimistic that they can make lives for themselves in Brazil.
 “Everybody says there is no job—that in Brazil, you don’t have anything,” says Jerry Osagie, who is originally from Nigeria.
 “But I’m very happy here.
 Because you cannot compare Brazil with any other African country.
 It’s better.”